Available in VPC

 - Run the following command to install the EPEL package for

-yumautomatic updates:# yum -y install epel-release - Run the following command to restart the server:
+yumautomatic updates.# yum -y install epel-release - Run the following command to restart the server.

-# systemctl restart httpd- After starting the service, access 'http://(server public IP address)' in a web browser, and check if the Apache server is working properly.
+# systemctl restart httpd- After starting the service, access "http://(server public IP address)" in a web browser, and check if the Apache server is working properly.

-- After starting the service, access 'http://(server public IP address)' in a web browser, and check if the Apache server is working properly.
+- After starting the service, access "http://(server public IP address)" in a web browser, and check if the Apache server is working properly.

-- Access the application server with the root account, run the following commands to install the phpMyAdmin package:
+- Access the application server with the root account, run the following commands to install the phpMyAdmin package.

 # yum install phpMyAdmin - Run the following command to reload (

-reload) Apache:# systemctl reload httpd - Run the following command in order to set IP to allow access to
+reload) Apache.# systemctl reload httpd - Run the following command in order to set IP to allow access to

-phpMyAdmin.conf:# cd /etc/httpd/conf.d # cp -a phpMyAdmin.conf phpMyAdmin.conf.origin # vi phpMyAdmin.conf <Directory /usr/share/phpMyAdmin/> AddDefaultCharset UTF-8 <IfModule mod_authz_core.c> # Apache 2.4 <RequireAny> Require ip 127.0.0.1 # change the IP to allow access Require ip ::1 </RequireAny> </IfModule> <IfModule !mod_authz_core.c> # Apache 2.2 Order Deny,Allow Deny from All Allow from 127.0.0.1 # change the IP to allow access Allow from ::1 </IfModule> </Directory> <Directory /usr/share/phpMyAdmin/setup/> <IfModule mod_authz_core.c> # Apache 2.4 <RequireAny> Require ip 127.0.0.1 # change the IP to allow access Require ip ::1 </RequireAny> </IfModule> <IfModule !mod_authz_core.c> # Apache 2.2 Order Deny,Allow Deny from All Allow from 127.0.0.1 # change the IP to allow access Allow from ::1 </IfModule> </Directory> - Run the following commands in order, to reload (
+phpMyAdmin.conf.# cd /etc/httpd/conf.d # cp -a phpMyAdmin.conf phpMyAdmin.conf.origin # vi phpMyAdmin.conf <Directory /usr/share/phpMyAdmin/> AddDefaultCharset UTF-8 <IfModule mod_authz_core.c> # Apache 2.4 <RequireAny> Require ip 127.0.0.1 # Change the IP to allow access Require ip ::1 </RequireAny> </IfModule> <IfModule !mod_authz_core.c> # Apache 2.2 Order Deny,Allow Deny from All Allow from 127.0.0.1 # Change the IP to allow access Allow from ::1 </IfModule> </Directory> <Directory /usr/share/phpMyAdmin/setup/> <IfModule mod_authz_core.c> # Apache 2.4 <RequireAny> Require ip 127.0.0.1 # Change the IP to allow access Require ip ::1 </RequireAny> </IfModule> <IfModule !mod_authz_core.c> # Apache 2.2 Order Deny,Allow Deny from All Allow from 127.0.0.1 # Change the IP to allow access Allow from ::1 </IfModule> </Directory> - Run the following command in order to reload (

-reload) Apache:# cd ~ # systemctl reload httpd- After reloading, access 'http://server public IP/phpMyAdmin' in a web browser, and check if the phpMyAdmin interface is working properly.
+reload) Apache.# cd ~ # systemctl reload httpd- After reloading, access "http://server public IP/phpMyAdmin" in a web browser, and check if the phpMyAdmin interface is working properly.
 If the connection is not successful, check the server ACG settings and

 phpMyAdmin.confsettings.

-- After reloading, access 'http://server public IP/phpMyAdmin' in a web browser, and check if the phpMyAdmin interface is working properly.
+- After reloading, access "http://server public IP/phpMyAdmin" in a web browser, and check if the phpMyAdmin interface is working properly.
 If the connection is not successful, check the server ACG settings and

-# cd /etc/phpMyAdmin # vi config.inc.php $cfg['Servers'][$i]['host'] = 'Private domain of MySQL Server to connect to'; // MySQL hostname or IP address $cfg['Servers'][$i]['port'] = 'access port of MySQL Server to connect to'; // MySQL port - leave blank for default port -- Examples $cfg['Servers'][$i]['host'] = 'db-d3oh.beta-cdb.ntruss.com'; // MySQL hostname or IP address $cfg['Servers'][$i]['port'] = '3306'; // MySQL port - leave blank for default port - Access 'http://server public IP/phpMyAdmin' in a web browser, and log in to the user account of the MySQL Server you have connected to.
+# cd /etc/phpMyAdmin # vi config.inc.php $cfg['Servers'][$i]['host'] = 'Private domain of MySQL Server to connect to'; // MySQL hostname or IP address $cfg['Servers'][$i]['port'] = 'access port of MySQL Server to connect to'; // MySQL port - leave blank for default port -- Example $cfg['Servers'][$i]['host'] = 'db-d3oh.cdb.ntruss.com'; // MySQL hostname or IP address $cfg['Servers'][$i]['port'] = '3306'; // MySQL port - leave blank for default port - Access "http://server public IP/phpMyAdmin" in a web browser, and log in to the user account of the MySQL Server you have connected to.